 Although the whole guilds structure was officially disbanded during the French period (the Bataafse Republiek, 1795–1806), the Brokers’ Guild continued well into the 20th century in a changed form.
 Where most guilds had their assets confiscated by the government, the Amsterdam Brokers’ Guild was an exception: although they lost many official privileges, they continued as an association to administer the assets of the former guild.

 Saint Gertrude’s Convent

-The terrain between the Suikerbakkerssteeg and the St. Geertruidensteeg on the Nieuwezijds Voorburgwal was once occupied by St. Getrude’s Convent.
+The terrain between the Suikerbakkerssteeg and the St. Geertruidensteeg on the Nieuwezijds Voorburgwal was once occupied by St. Gertrude’s Convent.
 Probably from around 1416, the convent remained relatively small, being located in the expensive Northwestern quarter of the city, close to the harbour.
 It was one of the few women’s convents to engage in manuscript copying.
 Most nuns came from important families and were well educated.

-The convent bordered on the East side on the Onze Lieve Vrouwegasthuis (hospital), which led to years of quarreling about the right-of-way.
+The convent bordered on the east side on the Onze Lieve Vrouwegasthuis (hospital), which led to years of quarreling about the right-of-way.
 In 1432 a covenant was reached which regulated a path across the convent terrain reserved for the hospital.
 The path was about 2m wide (6.5ft) and is now called the Suikerbakkerssteeg, after a sugarbakery which was established in the chapel when the convent was dissolved in 1585.
 After the Alteration in 1578 the convent terrain was emptied to construct the Nieuwe Nieuwstraat.